 One of the Holberton School’s goals is to find people who, just like Betty Holberton and her five colleagues at the time, might not come across as fitting the usual “software engineer” profile, but will nonetheless become leaders once in the industry, and give them the means to become just that.

-On top of being proud to give voice to Mrs. Holberton's name, the founders of Holberton School are immensely grateful to Pamela Jane Holberton, Betty Holberton's daughters, for their blessing to use their family's name.
+On top of being proud to give voice to Mrs. Holberton's name, the founders of Holberton School are immensely grateful to Pamela Jane Holberton, Betty Holberton's daughter, for her blessing to use their family's name.